FAULKER FEUERSTURM

 By Rob Arndt

-Dr. Zippermeyer constructed both a huge Wirbelwind Kanone (Whirlwind Cannon) and Turbulenz Kanone (Vortex Cannon).
+Dr. Zippermayr constructed both a huge Wirbelwind Kanone (Whirlwind Cannon) and Turbulenz Kanone (Vortex Cannon).
 Both had the same goal - to knock down enemy bombers through clever manipulation of air.

 |